 We’ve put together this Razer gaming headset guide on every kind of headset Razer puts out so you have an easier time picking.
 Here’s what you need to know.

-Editor’s note: This guide was updated on August 25, 2021 to include the Razer Barracuda X.
+Editor’s note: This guide was updated on June 20, 2022 to include Razer’s new Barracuda gaming headsets.

 What should you know before you buy a Razer gaming headset?

 As with any purchase, it’s important to know what you actually need while shopping for a new Razer gaming headset—otherwise you might end up with something you don’t need or worse, something that can’t even cover your needs.

 This is a little less of a concern for the person who dabbles in a little a bit of everything, but if there’s only one kind of game you really like to play, think about what features are important for that genre.
 Maybe you’re one of the millions of Fortnite obsessives, and you feel that virtual surround sound will help your chances of success on the battlefield.
 Maybe you only play RPGs and just want something with decent sound that you can wear for those sweet, multi-hour deep dives into whatever expansive world you’ve chosen to explore.
 Heck, maybe you’re working from home and just need something comfortable with a decent microphone to get your through a day dominated by Zoom calls.